LasseIshoi/SportScienceBlog/content/authors/admin/_index.md

 title: Lasse Ishøi
 ---

-I am an aspiring researcher, physiotherapist, and sports scientist with a great interest in hip/groin and hamstring injuries.
+I am an aspiring researcher, physiotherapist, and sports scientist with a great interest in hip/groin and hamstring injuries, and data analytics.
 I am part of the Sports Orthopedic Research Center - Copenhagen (SORC-C) at Hvidovre Hospital; an International Olympic Committee (IOC) research center centered around prevention, diagnostics and treatment of musculoskeletal problems.

 I am a PhD student in SORC-C focusing on non-operative treatment of young patients with activity-related longstanding hip and groin pain as well as evaluating outcomes following hip arthroscopy.